Table of Contents

 A good example is a Chinese restaurant, that uses a license to sponsor a few staff, but has no intention of hiring a student.

-TOP TIP: Just because a company is on the Tier 2 sponsor list, it does not
+TOP TIP: Just because a company is on the Tier 2 sponsor list, it does not mean that they will or are actively sponsoring right now.

 To find a company that will give you a Visa they should be: